-- 15. As set out in International Standard on Auditing (UK) 240: The auditor's responsibilities relating to fraud in an audit of financial statements, there is a presumed risk of fraud over the recognition of revenue.
+- 15. As set out in International Standard on Auditing (UK) 240: The auditor's responsibilities relating to fraud in an audit of financial statement, there is a presumed risk of fraud over the recognition of revenue.
 There is a risk that revenue may be misstated resulting in a material misstatement in the financial statements.
-We have rebutted this risk for SCoSS because SCoSS does not generate any income. - 16.
+We have rebutted this risk for the Commission because 100% of income comes in the form of grant in aid from the Scottish Government. - 16.
 In line with Practice Note 10: Audit of financial statements and regularity of public sector bodies in the United Kingdom, as most public-sector bodies are net spending bodies, the risk of material misstatement due to fraud related to expenditure recognition may in some cases be greater than the risk relating to revenue recognition.
-We have rebutted this risk for SCoSS because expenditure incurred by SCoSS is administered using well-established Scottish Government systems and controls.
-Furthermore, the nature of this expenditure is not complex, with approximately 86% of costs forecast to be spent on staff and staff-related costs. - 17.
-We have not, therefore, incorporated specific work into our audit plan in these areas over and above our standard audit procedures.
+We have rebutted this risk for the Commission as the majority of expenditure incurred by the Commission is administered using wellestablished Scottish Government systems and controls, with fixed staff costs and accommodation costs accounting for over 80% of the total expenditure in 20/21.

+17. We have not, therefore, incorporated specific work into our audit plan in these areas over and above our standard audit procedures.